 I also really like time-consuming side projects!
 I am also the founder of Skill Exchange, a community-based workshop series designed to encourage self-reliance through social skill exchange.
 Skill Exchange is primarily based in San Francisco, at various locations, pop-ups and event spaces around the city.
 To learn more about Skill Exchange, or find out about upcoming events and workshops, sign up for the newsletter here.

-Originally from Seattle, my partner and I moved to San Francisco together in 2009, and we are the proud co-parents of
+Originally from Seattle, my partner and I moved to San Francisco together in 2009.
+We are the proud co-parents of

 two four cats.
 My blog is a combination of my design work, side projects, and other things.
-Content changes with my interests, but you can occasionally count on cat photos, infrequent recipe sharing and lots of self-reliance experiments.
+Content changes with my interests, but you can occasionally count on cat photos, infrequent recipe sharing and some self-reliance experiments and musings.

 Frequently asked questions: